FreekBes/FreekBes/README.md

 </summary>

 - **<2013:** Broke and fixed many Windows installations and versions, which taught me a lot about this operating system
-- **2014:** Started attending a computer science course in high school.
-Learnt binary calculation, Java programming, basic HTML, simplistic "AI" scenarios...
+- **2014:** Started attending a computer science course in high school: learnt binary calculation, Java programming, basic HTML, simplistic "AI" scenarios
 - **2015:** Started basic web development: learnt the ins and outs of HTML & CSS
 - **2016:** Increased my Javascript skills a lot and combined it with PHP
 - **2017:** Won a Lego Mindstorms tournament in high school, by reading the documentation instead of using code (snippets) provided by the school